|The New Zealand Curriculum |

 The teaching of Accounting follows the Key Competencies, Values and Principles of the New Zealand Curriculum.
 The New Zealand Curriculum does not state specific achievement objectives for accounting at levels 6, 7 and 8 so learning objectives have been developed to describe the intended outcomes for this subject.
+These are available in the Teaching and Learning Guide for Accounting.
 At Level 5 of the New Zealand Curriculum the teaching of Accounting covers achievement objectives from both Social Sciences and English.

-Senior Subject teaching and Learning Guidelines for Accounting
+Semior Subject Teaching and Learning Guide for Accounting

 This document includes the Learning Objectives; Indicators of content; Context elaborations and links to both the New Zealand Curriculum and the Te Marautanga o Aotearoa.
-Refer to: Senior Subject Teaching and Learning Guidelines
+Refer to: Senior Subject Teaching and Learning Guide for Accounting

 There are booklets for Levels 5, 6, 7 and 8 of the New Zealand Curriculum.
 These booklets has been developed to assist schools and teachers when designing and implementing programmes for Accounting appropriate for The New Zealand Curriculum; the Accounting Learning Objectives and assessing using the NCEA Achievement Standards.
 It further develops the Senior Secondary Teaching and Learning Guidelines for Accounting published by the Ministry of Education.